agent runs on all BIG-IP®

 agent returns server metrics, such as the packet rate, for BIG-IP systems or SNMP-enabled hosts.
-The Global Traffic Manager uses packet rate to determine the best virtual server to answer the request when a pool uses the Packet Rate, KBPS, Least Connections, or Quality of Service load balancing modes.
+Global Traffic Manager uses packet rate to determine the best virtual server to answer the request when a pool uses the Packet Rate, KBPS, Least Connections, or Quality of Service load balancing modes.

 agent queries virtual servers to verify whether they are up